australia outback

-Australian snakes
+Australian Snakes

-Not all venomous snakes are dangerous to humans -
+Not all venomous snakes are dangerous to humans...

-- so you don't need to panic about Australian snakes.
+...so you don't need to panic about Australian snakes.
 Really!

 There are about 2500 snake species in the world.
 In Australia live only 110 land and 32 sea snakes.

-So why is everyone talking about the dangers of snakes in Australia?
+Now, why is everyone talking about the dangers of snakes in Australia?

 Well, Australia is the only country, or region, that has more venomous snakes than non-venomous species.
 But not all of the snakes considered poisonous have venom that is capable to kill humans, or even cause severe illness.

-General facts on Australian snakes
+General facts about Australian snakes

 Senses: Snakes can see, smell and hear.
-Most snakes have good eyesight, at least over short distances.
+Most snakes have fairly good eyesight, at least over short distances.
 They hear with an inner ear that picks up vibrations from the ground.
 But their most important sense is the sense of smell.
-Snakes smell by flicking their tongues in and out their their mouth.
+Snakes smell by flicking their tongues in and out their mouth.

 Breeding: Some snakes lay eggs, while others give birth to living young.

 Non-venomous Australian snakes include pythons, file snakes (a sea snake), and blind snakes.
-The amethystine python is by far the longest snake in Australia, it grows up to 5 - 6 m.
+The amethystine python is by far the longest snake in Australia, it grows up to 5 - 6 metre.
 They live in northern tropical Queensland, mostly in rain forests.

 The most dangerous snakes in Australia